Social Emotional Learning

 and practice these skills to add to their social toolbox

-After each classroom session, Ms. Glover communicates the lesson to parents to facilitate reinforcement at home.
+After each classroom session, Ms. Quereau communicates the lesson to parents to facilitate reinforcement at home.

-Ms. Glover also brings students together for gatherings which are informal mediation sessions that occur as needed.
-These small group discussions allow Ms. Glover to help students navigate peer relationships and to provide conflict resolution in a non-threatening manner.
+Ms. Quereau also brings students together for gatherings which are informal mediation sessions that occur as needed.
+These small group discussions allow Ms. Quereau to help students navigate peer relationships and to provide conflict resolution in a non-threatening manner.
 Since the sessions are deliberately impromptu, she is able to offer immediate intervention as problems arise.
-Small-group sessions also help Ms. Glover build rapport and connect with students.
+Small-group sessions also help Ms. Quereau build rapport and connect with students.

 “My goal is for the students to do most of the talking.
-That way, I can truly tailor the sessions to their needs,” added Ms. Glover.
+That way, I can truly tailor the sessions to their needs,” added Ms. Quereau.

-Ms. Glover also provides one-on-one counseling to support individual students’ needs.
+Ms. Quereau also provides one-on-one counseling to support individual students’ needs.
 She partners with the student, educators, parents, and administration to ensure each child’s needs are met.

 “At Jewish Academy of Orlando, psychoeducation, which is